LibrariesHacked/librarieshacked-web-content/tutorials/googleappscripts.md

 | Wakefield | https://libraries.wakefield.gov.uk/arena.pa.palma/loans |  |
 | Wiltshire | https://libraries.wiltshire.gov.uk/arena.pa.palma/loans | 400001 |

-Instructions to install are as follows:
+Instructions to set up your own version are as follows:

 1. In your [Google drive account](https://drive.google.com/drive/my-drive) select **New > More > Google Apps Script**
-2. In the script body paste all of the below scripts, overwriting anything that may be there already.
+2. In the script body paste all of the below script, overwriting anything that may be there already.
-3. You will need to then replace the placeholder details: your member ID, PIN, and your email address.
+3. You will need to replace the placeholder details: your member ID, PIN, and your email address.
 4. Change the Library ID, and Library URL to be the ones for your library service (see above).
+5. You then have the options on when to react to loan due dates.
+The number of days remaining on a loan at which it will automatically renew it, and the number of days remaining at which you'll simply receive an email reminder.
+6. You can then set schedules for it to run using .
+Probably the most sensible would be sometime in the evening each day.

 <pre class="prettyprint linenums"><code>function CheckLoans() {
-    // user acount details
-    var memberId = '12345678';
+    // Customise these variable to match your details, library service, and preferences. var memberId = '12345678';
     var PIN = '1234';
     var emailAddress = 'email@email@com';

-    // library details - in this case an id and web service for Wiltshire libraries var libraryId = '400001';
+    var libraryId = '400001';
     var libraryUrl = 'https://libraries.wiltshire.gov.uk/arena.pa.palma/loans';

-    // script options:
-    // at less than 1 day to go we renew the item var daysToRenew = 1;
+    var daysToRenew = 1;
-    // at less than 5 days to go, send an email notification var daysToSendEmail = 5;
+    var daysToSendEmail = 5;

     // setting up some data for the script